Sapphichat/Documentation/docs/protocol/index.md

 | Socket.IO Support      | ✅         | ✅          |
 | Federation Support     | ❌         | ✅          |

-We have choosen to make a difference between SapphiTalk and SapphiTalk+ to allow for a simpler implementation of the core features while providing an option for advanced users to utilize federation capabilities.
+We have chosen to make a distinction between SapphiTalk and SapphiTalk+ to allow for a simpler implementation of the core features while providing an option for advanced users to use federation capabilities.

-Not every users needs federation, and SapphiTalk is designed to be easy to deploy and use without it.
+Not every user needs federation, and SapphiTalk is designed to be easy to deploy and use without it.

 ### Key Features